 - Face mask

 A nasal cannula is the most common way to receive oxygen.
-A small tube carries oxygen from a container to two small plastic tubes that are placed in both nostrils.
+A small tube carries oxygen from a container to 2 small plastic tubes that are placed in both nostrils.
 People who need a larger supply of oxygen may need to use a face mask.
 The mask covers the nose and mouth and is connected to a tube that attaches to the oxygen container.
 Some people require oxygen directly into the trachea through a small tube that is inserted by a doctor.

 - Compressed oxygen gas